A common question is: “What is the difference between Daoism and Taoism”

-Daoism and Taoism are the same thing, it’s a translation issue of Chinese to English or the Pinyin factor.
-In short, for a period of time, the West translated Chinese “D” to “T”.
-This then switched more recently back to “D”.
+Daoism and Taoism are the same.
+It’s a translation issue of Chinese to English or the Pinyin factor.
+In short, for a few years, the West translated Chinese “D” to “T”.
+The Chinese government then switched more recently back to “D”.

 From the surface level we are only looking at two different English spellings meaning the same thing.

 In truth, I am exceedingly careful when I use the term Daoism and Taoism each.
 I use each term very precisely in fact.
 As a result, it does now make a difference.

 In the larger sense.
 Many people will say it doesn’t matter if you use the D or the T. Many people also prefer to use the “D”, and many people out of habit only use the “T” because they first learned it as Taoism.
 It is more au-courant to say “Daoism” but I also feel Taoism is what is actually more assessable to the average person.